N02870941/mazes/docs/README.md

 ## Space complexity of A*

-A* uses a stack of unvisited vertices.
+A* uses a array or priority queue of unvisited vertices.
 In the worst case, we push all `|V|` vertices before popping.
 This is the case where we visit **all** vertices in a single walk before hitting a dead end.
 The map used for backtracking in the worst case will hold references to all `|V|` vertices in the path from source to destination - also using at most `O(|V|)` space.
 Lastly, if we pre-compute our heuristics for easy lookup (one per vertex), we will need `O(|V|)` extra space - still resulting in linear space.

 **The space complexity of A* is** `O(|V|)`.